angulardart/site-angulardart/src/angular/guide/template-syntax.md

 The `ngFor` directive iterates over the `heroes` list returned by the parent component's `heroes` property and sets `hero` to the current item from the list during each iteration.

-You reference the `hero` input variable within the `ngFor` host element (and within its descendents) to access the hero's properties.
+To access the hero's properties, reference the `hero` input variable within the `ngFor` host element (or within its descendents).
-Here it is referenced first in an interpolation and then passed in a binding to the `hero` property of the `<hero-detail>` component.
+Here `hero` is referenced first in an interpolation and then passed in a binding to the `hero` property of the `<hero-detail>` component.

 <?code-excerpt "lib/app_component.html (NgFor-1-2)"?>